desiby/stelligent-u/12-codepipeline/README.md

 _Is executing a CloudFormation template a legitimate example of an "application"?
 Provide an explanation._

+>*No it is not because there is no proper app runtime installed and no unit test and no build artifacts*

 #### Question: Pipeline Template

 _Is your Pipeline template portable?
 Update and re-create your Pipeline if